Have you ever wondered about which months are considered Spring months in the USA? Then you are not alone!

 The weather is perfect as well.
 It’s warm but not humid.
 Ideal for strolling through those historic squares.

-Of course you need to celebrate St. Patrick’s Day in Savannah.
+Of course, you need to celebrate St. Patrick’s Day in Savannah.
 It is huge!
 Parades, music, and tons of green.

-It’s also more pleasant to explore historic homes and sites when you’re not sweating bullets.
 Of course, outdoor dining is becoming a thing.
 I love enjoying Southern cuisine at a café or a restaurant with a garden.

 5. Napa Valley